What is underground service line coverage?

 Like most homeowners, you may have received offers in the mail from utility providers sharing coverage options.
 And, like most homeowners, you may not be sure about the type of coverage you need.
 Many times, these contracts are limited in scope, cover only one service line and are an expensive alternative to coverage options through your insurance company.

-Adding underground service line coverage to your homeowners’ policy is a smart way to bridge this coverage gap and make sure you’re adequately protected for the future.
-The endorsement helps you cover costs for things like excavation, piping and wiring repairs and replacements, additional living expenses and landscaping repairs.
+Adding underground service line coverage to your homeowners policy is a smart way to bridge this coverage gap and make sure you’re adequately protected for the future.
+The endorsement helps you cover costs for things like excavation, piping repairs and replacements, wiring repairs and replacements, additional living expenses and landscaping repairs.
 Some carriers even offer additional benefits if you make eco-friendly or energy-efficient upgrades when replacing your equipment.

 Learn about our